cloudtrust/event-emitter/README.md

 * connectionRequestTimeoutMillis: timeout in milliseconds used when requesting a connection from the connection manager.
 Parameter is optional
 * socketTimeoutMillis: socket timeout (SO_TIMEOUT) in milliseconds.
 Parameter is optional

-For FLATBUFFER format, the serialized event in wrapped in a JSON to transmit type information.
-The wrapper has two keys, 'type' which is 'Event' or 'AdminEvent' and 'obj' which is the flatbuffer in base64 format.
+Configuration parameters of Kafka Event Emitter:
+* bufferCapacity: window size of events kept in memory if failure occurs
+* clientId Kafka client ID
+* boostrapServers the list of Kafka brokers
+* eventTopic: name of the topic where events will be sent
+* adminEventTopic: name of the topic where admin events will be sent
+* securityProtocol: security protocol to use inside kafka
+* saslOauthbearerTokenEndpointUrl the URL of the token endpoint
+* saslMechanism the SASL mode used by Kafka
+* keycloakId: configuration parameter for snowflake unique ID generation, id of the keycloak instance
+* datacenterId: configuration parameter for snowflake unique ID generation, id of the datacenter

 All parameters are mandatory, if any of them is invalid or missing keycloak fails to start with a error message in the log about the cause.

 After file edition, restart keycloak instance.

-Finally, to make the event emitter functional we hate to register it via the admin console.
+Finally, to make the event emitter functional we have to register it via the admin console.
 In Manage - Events, go to Config tab and add event-emitter among the Event listeners.

 Note that configuration parameters can be seen in Server Info, tab Providers.